vdclab/vdclab-wiki/FuzDB.md

 ## Notes from Users
 - Linked to PDB.
-- Literature evidences of the protein.
+- Literature evidences  for the proteins.
 - Possibility to submit your protein.